Project SPIN is a coalition of organizations, the L.A. Unified School District, and community

 of working groups designed to enhance existing resources and to make recommendations to improve systems and expand services.

-Creating Safe Schools for LGBTQ Students POSTPONED till February 2015 8:30-2:00 pm Almansor Court, 700 S Almansor St, Alhambra, CA 91801 REGISTER HERE You are invited to attend the 2nd Annual conference for Superintendents and leadership teams in LA County and surrounding areas to discuss emerging best practices on effective intervention...
+Creating Safe Schools for LGBTQ Students February 18th 2015 8:30-2:00 pm Almansor Court, 700 S Almansor St, Alhambra, CA 91801 REGISTER HERE You are invited to attend the 2nd Annual conference for Superintendents and leadership teams in LA County and surrounding areas to address school climate for lesbian, gay, bisexual, transgender and...

 The world’s largest lesbian, gay, bisexual and transgender (LGBT) organization and the nation’s second-largest school district have joined forces to encourage educators, administrators and other school district employees to “come out” and be visible allies for LGBT students—just in time for National Coming Out Day (Friday, October 11).